Python-Cardano/pycardano/examples/full_stack/README.md

 #### Note
 This is a simple demo built in a few hours.
 It is not fully tested and some designs could be inefficient.

-The DApp is now hosted on replit: https://pycardano.cffls.repl.co/
+The DApp (on testnet) is now hosted on replit: https://pycardano.cffls.repl.co/

 ### Steps